 (1) References in this Act to the holder of a licence or the licence holder are references to the person whose name is entered in the offshore mining register as the person who holds the licence.

+Note:

-Note 1: This Act is based upon the grant and registration of licences.
+1. This Act is based upon the grant and registration of licences.

-Note 2: If a licence is granted to a person, that person’s name is entered in the register (see section 333).
+2. If a licence is granted to a person, that person’s name is entered in the register (see section 333).

-Note 3: The entry in the register in relation to a licence will be varied if there is a change in the holder of the licence (see section 338(4)).
+3. The entry in the register in relation to a licence will be varied if there is a change in the holder of the licence (see section 338(4)).

 (2) A licence may be held by more than one person.